United Airlines Credit Cards: Here’s Our Top Pick

-Though the Explorer is my favorite United credit card, there are three other co-branded personal and business cards — plus several other cards whose points transfer directly or indirectly to United.
+Though the Explorer is my favorite United credit card, there are four other co-branded personal and business cards — plus several other cards whose points transfer directly or indirectly to United.

 For true United loyalists, this premium card packs a decent punch.
-It has a solid welcome bonus of 50,000 miles after spending $3,000 within three months of account opening, and it earns a flat 1.5X miles per dollar for every purchase.
+It has a solid welcome bonus of 50,000 bonus miles after spending $3,000 on purchases in the first 3 months after account opening, and it earns a flat 1.5X miles per dollar for every purchase.

 Its biggest perk, however, is in the name: It includes a United Club membership worth $650 per year, meaning lots of room to work or relax, plus free drinks and food, when you have a layover.
 At the airport, you’ll also have access to “Premier Access travel services” like designated check-in lines, priority security lanes, priority boarding, and priority baggage handling.

 As another step up from the Explorer card, you’ll get two free checked bags (instead of one) for you and your companion, as well as elite status with Hyatt and Hertz.
 You also won’t pay a close-in booking fee ($75) when booking rewards.

 This card is United’s no-fee offering, and in my opinion, there are much better fee-free cards out there.
 Rather than earning miles, this card earns cash back toward the “United TravelBank,” which you can redeem for United purchases.

 Since this card doesn’t come with many other airline-specific perks like free bags or priority boarding, I’d recommend opting for one of the other United cards or a general cash back card like the Citi® Double Cash Card – 18 month BT offer (Review) instead.
 It earns 2% cash back on every purchase, which you can use to reduce the amount owed on your statement.
 (You’ll earn 1% back when you make a purchase, and an additional 1% back when you pay for that purchase as long as you pay at least the minimum due on time.)